evanmiller/ProjCL/README.md

 ProjCL is a C interface to [OpenCL](https://en.wikipedia.org/wiki/OpenCL) routines that perform various geographic computations, including map projection, geodesic (distance) calculations, and datum conversion.
-For projection calculations it is several times faster than [Proj.4](http://proj4.org) on the CPU, and could be even faster on a GPU for large batches but I haven't actually done much GPU performance testing.
+For projection calculations it is often 4-10X faster than [Proj.4](http://proj4.org) on the CPU, and 15-30X faster on a low-end GPU with large batches of coordinates.
 For datum shifts ProjCL is smarter than Proj.4 because it does some matrix math in advance, and generally faster because OpenCL can utilize all cores and the CPU's vector capabilities.

 Most projection routines were originally adapted from Proj.4 code, with branches replaced with select() statements and various tweaks implemented along